artwr/srs_work/writing/Markdown/IntegralApproximation.Rmd

 \( m_{tritium}=\int_D nCdV \)

-Of course, in this integral the domain is not a regular polyhedron, and we do not know the integrand at every point :
+where n is the porosity and C is the activity concentration.
+The domain for this integral corresponds to the drainage area downgradient of the F-area seepage basins and the aquifers below.
+The domain is not a regular polyhedron, and we do not know the integrand at every point :

 \( m_{tritium}=\iiint_D n(x,y,z)C(x,y,z)dxdydz \)